 Photos – I used to take my own photos for social media and my website all the time.
 I would schedule a mini photoshoot every month to get new images and spend hours taking photos, editing photos, and cleaning up the mess!
 I do love styling and taking photos, but I don’t have the time right now to invest in doing it right.
 Instead, I hired someone else to take photos for me and I started using photos from the library of images I’ve collected over the years.

-If you get anything from this, I hope this gives you permission to do the same for your business.
+If you get anything from this, I hope this gives you permission to look for business things to skip in your own business.
 What’s that one thing on your list that you dread doing?
 What isn’t showing any return on your investment (either time or money)?
 What have you always felt like you “should” be doing that you’d like to stop?
 It’s time to really evaluate where you’re spending your time and if it’s worth it.
 In some cases, it might not be.
 There’s no shame in not doing something that everyone else is doing.
 Do what’s best for you and your business in your season and you’ll thrive much more that way.

 Instead of trying to fight what was right, I decided to give myself some grace and let go of things that aren’t the biggest priority right now in order to leave more room for what is.
 In the end, I couldn’t be happier with the decision to keep it simple and focus on just what matters most.